 Pros and cons of first-party phone accessories

 The biggest advantage with a first-party accessory is the fact that these are made with a particular phone or range of phones in mind.
-So, while the Google wireless charger works with other devices, it is the only option if you want to enjoy fast charging speeds with the Pixel 4 and Pixel 4 XL.
+So, while the Google wireless charger works with other devices, it is the only option if you want to enjoy fast charging speeds with the Pixel 4 and Pixel 4 XL or the Pixel 5.

 On the other hand, a distinct lack of variety is the major issue with first-party accessories.
 Only a handful of OEMs release accessories, and it’s mostly cases and covers.
 Samsung is one of the few companies that has a decent portfolio of accessories on offer.
 OEM accessories are also notoriously expensive, and you’ll often find as good, or even better, alternatives from third-party companies.